micropython/micropython-lib/README.md

 available packages will be installed.
 To install a specific module, add the `MOD=<module>` parameter to the end of the `make install` command.

+Note on OSX
+-
+By default OSX uses the BSD versions of basic core utilities.
+The micropython-lib `Makefile` make use of certain GNU-specific options for some of these utilities (`find`, `xargs`, and `cp`) This is being tracked at https://github.com/micropython/micropython-lib/issues/10 Until the Makefile is revised to work on both GNU and BSD based systems, the following workaround is available for OSX users:
+ * Use Macports to install the GNU coreutils:
+`sudo port install coreutils`
+ * Make a copy of `Makefile`, naming it something like `Makefile-osx`, and modify this copy of the Makefile to use the GNU versions of the utilities you just installed: change `find` to `gfind`, `xargs` to `gxargs`, and `cp` to `gcp`
+ * Now run `gmake --makefile=Makefile-osx install` to install micropython-lib to its default location (`~/.micropython/lib`)

 Links
 -----